What is Livalo?

 Take Livalo exactly as prescribed by your doctor.
 Follow all directions on your prescription label.
 Your doctor may occasionally change your dose to make sure you get the best results.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.

-You may take Livalo with or without food.
+You may take Livalo with or without food, but take it at the same time each day.

-While using Livalo, you will need frequent blood tests to check your liver function.
+While using Livalo, you may need frequent blood tests to check your liver function.

 You may need to stop using Livalo for a short time if you have: